-Emergency Appeal Process
+Expedited Emergent Appeal Process

-Providers/Members may request an emergency appeal if he/she believes a Member's life or health could be jeopardized by the time frames involved in the normal appeal process.
+Providers/Members may request an expedited emergent appeal if he/she believes a Member's life or health could be jeopardized by the time frames involved in the normal appeal process.
 Providers/Members may file the request orally or in writing.

-During an emergency appeal, the DHP Chief Medical Officer or Clinical Appeal Reviewer who has not previously reviewed the case will review the appeal.
-DHP will complete investigation and resolution of an approved request with verbal and written notification of determination within 72 hours of request.
+During an expedited emergent appeal, the DHP Chief Medical Officer or Clinical Appeal Reviewer who has not previously reviewed the case will review the appeal.
+The expedited appeal will be completed within 72 hours of the date the appeal request was received.
+Verbal notification is provided within one (1) business day of receipt of request, including all information necessary to make a decision, if related to an ongoing emergency or continued hospitalization, followed by written notification of determination within 3 business days.

-If a Member or a Member's representative disagrees with DHP decision, the individual has the right to ask for a State Fair Hearing after completing the DHP internal appeal process.
-If DHP has not sent a resolution in a timely manner or emergency appeal as stated in DHP policy, the Member or Member's representative may request an Emergency State Fair Hearing and does not have to exhaust DHP internal appeal process.
+If a Member or a Member's representative disagrees with the DHP decision, the individual has the right to ask for a State Fair Hearing after completing the DHP internal appeal process.
+If DHP has not sent a resolution in a timely manner or conducted the expedited emergent appeal as stated in the DHP policy, the Member or Member's representative may request an Expedited Emergent State Fair Hearing and does not have to exhaust DHP internal appeal process.
 See State Fair Hearing Information below.

-DHP will make every effort to honor the Providers/Members request for an emergency appeal.
-If the rationale for the request does not meet the definition of an emergency appeal, DHP may deny the request for an emergency appeal.
+DHP will make every effort to honor the Providers/Members request for an expedited emergent appeal.
+If the rationale for the request does not meet the definition of an expedited emergent appeal, DHP may deny the request to process the appeal as expedited.
+The appeal request will be converted to the standard appeal timeframes.
 If this happens, the Provider may discuss the situation directly with the Medical Director by calling the Provider Services number listed at the bottom of this page.